 ASSET SECURITY

-Asset security includes the concepts, and standards of securing and protecting valuable assets from unauthorized access.
+Asset security includes the concepts, structures, and standards of securing and protecting valuable assets from unauthorized access.
 It involves instituting security measures and controls to protect assets and guarantee their availability, integrity, and confidentiality.
 In this domain we are going to look through asset classification.
 (Infosec Resources)

 Assets classification is based on sensitivity, criticality, and the degree of protection required to ensure their security.
 According to Queensland law, every university must adhere to the Information Privacy Principles.
 There are various classifications depending on the organization, but we should focus on Information assets.
 Every part of institutional information must be categorized into one of three sensitivity levels: public, internal and restricted.
 Basically, public information like accessible websites or promotional materials is permitted and does not contain sensitive or proprietary information.
 Next is internal, assets for internal use within the organization may contain sensitive or proprietary information.
 Access to these assets is limited, examples include internal documents, non-public financial information.
-Last is restricted information, which is or secret.
+Last is restricted information, which is extremely sensitive or secret.
 Unlike the 2 previous classifications, access to these assets is tightly controlled, and they require stringent security measures.
 (Infosec Resources)

 Pros of asset classification is enhanced security.
 Asset classification helps improve security and protection by separating into different types of information (public, internal and restricted).